Zarcolio/sitedorks/README.md

 * storage(9)

 # Why use SiteDorks?
 Why wouldn't you just enter dorks for several websites manually?
-Because:
+Think of this:
 * It's really easy to query different search engines.
 * Dorks can be executed per 1 or more categories.
 * It's easy to create different input files for different uses.